 The main symptom of gallstone disease is biliary colic.
 Biliary colic appears suddenly and builds quickly to a peak.
 It is a constant abdominal pain, usually in the right upper side of the abdomen, lasting anywhere from 15 minutes to several hours.
 This pain is usually aggravated by meals, especially fatty food.

 - Clay-colored stool

-Gallstone Disease Diagnosis at Johns Hopkins
+Gallstone Disease Diagnosis

 A diagnosis of gallstone disease begins with a comprehensive physical exam during which you describe your symptoms and medical history.
 Often, the physical exam will be completely normal.
 Sometimes, your doctor can feel the gallbladder, and there may be some abdominal tenderness.
 Other diagnostic procedures include:

 - Endoscopic diagnosis

 Blood tests will check your liver function.
 If there are complications from gallstones, the tests will be abnormal.